containers/automation/README.md

 ### `cirrus-ci_retrospective`

-See the [README.md file in this subdirectory](cirrus-ci_retrospective/README.md) for more information
+See the [README.md file in the subdirectory](cirrus-ci_retrospective/README.md) for more information